Distribution of wealth: Conceptual framework

 Wealth over people (WOP) curves are a visually compelling way to show the distribution of wealth in a nation.
-WOP curves are modified distribution of wealth curves.
-The vertical and horizontal scales each show percentages from zero to one hundred.
+WOP curves are modified distribution-of-wealth curves.
+The vertical and horizontal scales each show percentages from 0 to 100.
 We imagine all the households in a nation being sorted from richest to poorest.
 They are then shrunk down and lined up (richest at the left) along the horizontal scale.
-For any particular household, its point on the curve represents how their wealth compares (as a proportion) to the average wealth of the richest percentile.
+For any particular household, its point on the curve represents how its wealth compares (as a proportion) to the average wealth of the richest percentile.
 For any nation, the average wealth of the richest 1/100 of households is the topmost point on the curve (people, 1%; wealth, 100%) or (p=1, w=100) or (1, 100).
-In the real world two points on the WOP curve are always known before any statistics are gathered.
+In the real world, two points on the WOP curve are always known before any statistics are gathered.
 These are the topmost point (1, 100) by definition, and the rightmost point (poorest people, lowest wealth) or (p=100, w=0) or (100, 0).
-This unfortunate rightmost point is given because there are always at least one percent of households (incarcerated, long term illness, etc.) with no wealth at all.
+This unfortunate rightmost point is given because there is always at least one percent of households (incarcerated, long-term illness, etc.) with no wealth at all.
 Given that the topmost and rightmost points are fixed ... our interest lies in the form of the WOP curve between them.
 There are two extreme possible forms of the curve.
 The first is the "perfect communist" WOP.
-It is a straight line from the leftmost (maximum wealth) point horizontally across the people scale to p=99.
+It is a straight line from the leftmost (maximum-wealth) point, horizontally across the people scale, to p=99.
 Then it drops vertically to wealth = 0 at (p=100, w=0).

 The other extreme is the "perfect tyranny" form.
-It starts on the left at the Tyrant's maximum wealth of 100%.
-It then immediately drops to zero at p=2, and continues at zero horizontally across the rest of the people.
+It starts on the left at the tyrant's maximum wealth of 100%.
+It then immediately drops to zero at p=2 and remains zero horizontally across the rest of the people.
 That is, the tyrant and his friends (the top percentile) own all the nation's wealth.
-All other citizens are serfs or slaves.
+All other citizens are serfs or enslaved people.
 An obvious intermediate form is a straight line connecting the left/top point to the right/bottom point.
-In such a "Diagonal" society a household in the richest percentile would have just twice the wealth of a family in the median (50th) percentile.
-Such a society is compelling to many (especially the poor).
-In fact it is a comparison to a diagonal society that is the basis for the Gini values used as a measure of the disequity in a particular economy.
-These Gini values (40.8 in 2007) show the United States to be the third most dis-equitable economy of all the developed nations (behind Denmark and Switzerland).
+In such a "Diagonal" society, a household in the richest percentile would have just twice the wealth of a family in the median (50th) percentile.
+Such a society is compelling to many (especially people with low incomes).
+In fact, it is a comparison to a diagonal society, which is the basis for the Gini values used to measure disequity in a particular economy.
+These Gini values (40.8 in 2007) indicate that the United States is the third most inequitable economy among developed nations (behind Denmark and Switzerland).

 More sophisticated models have also been proposed.